 He had volunteered to join the new VPB-104 squadron of larger PB4Y Liberator (B-24) four-engine land-based bombers flying dangerous long-range patrol missions far from land.
 He began training for the Liberator in Hawaii the day after his noted rescue mission on May 24th, then came to Miramar Field in San Diego, California in June for more advanced PB4Y training and practice, forming a new 11-man crew, to help introduce other pilots to that new type of plane, and to ferry one to Hawaii.
 On July 5 1943 he piloted his newly assigned Liberator with a reduced crew of 6 aboard, from North Island (San Diego) in a 14-hour dark and stormy flight across the Pacific.
 Only the primitive navigational aids of that era were available, but with his leadership they landed successfully in Kaneohe Hawaii.

-As the war progressed and the Allies fought their way closer to Japan, John flew from bases in the Solomons and other islands in the South Pacific.
+As the war progressed and the Allies fought their way closer to Japan, John continued to fly PB4Y bombers on patrols and missions from bases in the Solomons and other islands in the South Pacific.

 November 4, 1943 he located and attacked a ship near the enemy base at the tiny island of Kapingamarangi, destroying at least one ship and damaging several of the eight fighter planes that attacked him.
 His log notes that Owens and Hunt were wounded, and the aircraft (#32080) was so badly damaged by 8 attacking fighter planes that they were forced to land at Munda.
 The earlier photo above was in front of aircraft #32076, destroyed on the ground at Guadalcanal’s Carney Field in an enemy night bombing raid September 20, 1943.